 Completion of English 100 (Expository Writing) or higher, OR employer recommendation is required for entry into this program.
 Relevant course substitutions may be considered.
 If you have not completed college-level English, you may take the ACCUPLACER placement test offered through the KCC Testing Center.

 Please attend one of the following REQUIRED program information/eligibility sessions listed below to determine your eligibility and to receive approval for registering.
 No appointment is needed and free parking is available on campus.
 A brief discussion on the pre-program requirements and expectations will also be presented.
-Please bring with you a picture I.D. and a copy of college transcripts, report cards or college diplomas, or ACCUPLACER placement test results.
-PLEASE BE PROMPT TO THE SESSION.
+Please bring with you a picture I.D. and a copy of college transcripts, report cards or college diplomas, or ACCUPLACER placement test results or employer recommendation letter.

-|September 12, 2017||Tuesday||4:30 – 5:30pm||Kauila 109|
+|September 12, 2018||Wednesday||4:30pm-5:30pm||Kauila 109|

-|September 26, 2017||Tuesday||4:30 – 5:30pm||Kauila 109|
+|September 26, 2018||Wednesday||4:30pm-5:30pm||Kauila 109|

 NOTE: Fall 2018 tuition is discounted from $2,300 to $300 due to grant stipend.
 There is limited seating and students are accepted on a First Qualified, First Accepted basis.
-Textbooks are provided on the first evening of class.
+Textbooks are included in the tuition and will be provided on the first evening of class.

 A 100% refund is given if cancellation of enrollment is made at least ten (10) business days before the start date of the course.
 A 50% refund is given if cancellation is made five to nine business days before the start of the program.
 No refunds will be given if cancellation is made less than five business days prior to the start of the program.

 Federal loans will not be eligible for this non-credit program.
 Alternative or Private loans are an option to consider for financing this education.
 Alternative/Private loans are designed to help students with educational expenses that exceed other financial aid such as grants, scholarships, work-study and federal loans.
 FAFSA is not required.
 Alternative loans are credit score based; therefore, a co-signer may be needed.